PNC Bank Review 2026

 Is Bank of America or PNC better?

 It depends on what you’re looking for and where you are located.
-PNC doesn’t have a presence in New England, where BoA is everywhere.
+For example, PNC doesn’t have a presence in New England outside of Boston, where as BoA is everywhere.

 In general, BoA has a much wider national presence, so you’ll probably have better luck finding a location when you’re traveling.